smakagon/eventify_pro/README.md

 ## Configuration

 #### `raise_error:`
-* By default, EventifyPro will swallow errors.
+* By default, `EventifyPro::Client` will swallow errors.
 It will return `true` or `false` depending on the result of publishing.
 * It's possible to pass `raise_errors: true`.
-In that case EventifyPro will throw EventifyPro::Error exception if something went wrong.
+In that case client will throw `EventifyPro::Error` exception if something went wrong.

 Example:
 ```ruby